joshjcarrier/homeassistant-litter-robot/README.md

 # Litter-Robot

 The `litter-robot` component offers integration with the [Litter-Robot](https://www.litter-robot.com/litter-robot-iii-open-air-with-connect.html) WiFi enabled devices to [Home Assistant](https://www.home-assistant.io/).

 > 🍻 I'm not employed by Litter Robot, and provide this plugin purely for our own enjoyment.
 >
-> Use [my referal code](http://share.litter-robot.com/rmc2b) and get $25 off your own robot (and it tips me too!)
+> Use [my referal code](http://share.litter-robot.com/rmc2b) and get \$25 off your own robot (and it tips me too!)

 ![image](https://user-images.githubusercontent.com/526858/55689115-c8e37780-5935-11e9-979d-298452e87054.png)

 ## Install

 Load this component by copying the entire directory as described in https://developers.home-assistant.io/docs/en/creating_component_loading.html .
 This is easiest with the Samba share add-on.

 ## Config

 You'll need to have connected to your robot at least once before with the mobile app.

-🔑 Trouble finding the API key?
-Search for `x-api-key` in [this thread](https://community.smartthings.com/t/litter-robot-connect/106882/18) for more details.

 Edit `/config/configuration.yaml`.
 For a robot nicknamed "Tesla Meowdel S":